curusarn/simonlet.cz/talks/if20/index.md

 ![#6](slides/slides_if20_resh_6.png)
 **#6** There are other things I would like to highlight about the project.

 The installation and updates are easy.
 There are almost no dependencies.
-It's easy to configure or at least I think so.
+It's easy to configure (or at least I think so).
 It's written in Go and it's opensource.

 ![#7](slides/slides_if20_resh_7.png)
 **#7** It's compatible with zsh and bash.
 And it runs on Linux and MacOS.